The Beginner’s Guide for How to Use a Cricut Maker

 The Cricut Maker is a sleek, beautiful machine.
 The top has cubbies for storing tools and pens.
 It even has a place to hold your tablet or iPad while you work.

-Lift the top lid and the front part opens automatically.
+Lift the top lid, and the front part will open automatically.

 The front contains hidden compartments to hold more tools.
-It even has a magnetic strip to hold extra blades (bottom left corner.)
+It even has a magnetic strip to keep extra blades (bottom left corner.)

 Pro tip: Keep frequently used tools in the top cubby or remove them before loading the mat.